aws/aws-fpga/FAQs.md

 Use [describe-fpga-images](./hdk/docs/describe_fpga_images.md) with the [--region command line option](http://docs.aws.amazon.com/cli/latest/userguide/cli-command-line.html) to list AFIs available in a specific region.
 Use `FpgaImageGlobalId` attribute and `fpga-image-global-id` filter to match AFI copies accross regions.

+**Q: Can I share an AFI with other AWS accounts?**

+Yes, sharing allows accounts other than the owner account to load and use an AFI.
+Use [modify-fpga-image-attribute](./hdk/docs/fpga_image_attributes.md) API to update `loadPermission` attribute to grant/remove AFI load permission.
+AWS AFIs support two load permission types:
+* `UserId`: share AFI with specific AWS accounts using account IDs.
+* `UserGroups`: only supports `all` group to make an AFI public or private.

+Use [reset-fpga-image-attribute](./hdk/docs/fpga_image_attributes.md) API to revoke all load permissions.

+**Q: Can I delete an AFI?**

+Yes, use [delete-fpga-image](./hdk/docs/delete_fpga_image.md) to delete an AFI in a specific region.
+Deleting an AFI in one region does not affect AFIs in other regions.

+Use [delete-fpga-image](./hdk/docs/delete_fpga_image.md) carefully.
+Once all AFIs of the same global AFI ID are deleted, the AFIs cannot be recovered from deletion.
+Review [IAM policy best practices](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) to resrict access to this API.

 **Q: Can I bring my own bitstream for loading on an F1 FPGA?**

 No. There is no mechanism for loading a bitstream directly onto the FPGAs of an F1 instance.
-All Custom Logic is loaded onto the FPGA by calling the `fpga-local-load-image` tool found in [AWS FPGA SDK](./sdk).
+All Custom Logic is loaded onto the FPGA by calling `$ fpga-local-load-image` tool at [AWS FPGA SDK](./sdk).

 Developers create an AFI by creating a Vivado Design Checkpoint (DCP) and submitting that DCP to AWS using `aws ec2 create-fpga-image` API.
 AWS creates the AFI and bitstream from that DCP and returns a unique AFI ID referencing that AFI.